 - Planetarium shows are included in admission but seating is limited so tickets are required.

 Current Planetarium Shows

 Written with our youngest guests in mind this show is an opportunity for children of all ages to be introduced to the wonders of astronomy.
 Guests interact with the sky in the planetarium through dance, song and storytelling.
 (15 minutes)

-Focusing on naked-eye astronomy The Sky Tonight shows guests how the stars can be used for navigation and how to find Constellations and Planets.
-We talk about current visible events and also look at some objects only visible through a telescope.
-Due to the dark environment and scientific content this show is recommended for 5 and older.
+Focusing on naked-eye astronomy, Winter Skies shows guests how the stars can be used for navigation and how to find Constellations and Planets.
+We talk about seasonal constellations and also look at some objects only visible through a telescope.
+No Age Restrictions.
+Due to the dark environment inside the Planetarium and the scientific content, this show is recommended for ages 5 and above.
 (40 minutes)